 Commencement programs will be available upon entering the ceremony.
 Students, faculty and administrators will have programs on their seats.

-The Saint Vincent Office of Marketing and Communications will be recording the ceremony.
-Video from the ceremony will be available on the Saint Vincent YouTube Channel (https://www.youtube.com/user/saintvincentcollege) 1-2 weeks after the ceremony.
+The Saint Vincent Office of Marketing and Communications will also be videotaping the ceremony, which will be posted on the College’s YouTube channel approximately two weeks after Commencement.
+Visit https://www.youtube.com/user/saintvincentcollege.